Palais Royale: Desegregating the Dance Hall

 Since then, the hall has been used for concerts by a diverse range of musicians.
-From Stan Kenton, Benny Louis, Woody Herman, The Carlton Show Band, The Specials, Joe Jackson and Rough Trade around 1980 to concerts by Blur, Blue Rodeo, Sigur Rós, Echo & the Bunnymen, The Sadies, Constantines, Sloan and a The Rolling Stones concert on August 16, 2002.
+From Stan Kenton, Benny Louis, Woody Herman, The Carlton Show Band, The Specials, Joe Jackson and Rough Trade around 1980 to concerts by The Pogues, Blur, Blue Rodeo, Sigur Rós, Echo & the Bunnymen, The Sadies, Constantines, Sloan and a The Rolling Stones concert on August 16, 2002.
 The building was a film location for the 1990 film "Queen of Mean".

 On June 18, 1986, the City of Toronto attempted to buy out the lease for the Palais Royale for $82,500, the price at which the property was valued in 1922.
 The Polish National Union claimed it had spent $236,697 on repairs to the building and refused the offer.
 In June 1987, the City began legal action to retain control of the property, a process which ended with a decision by the Ontario Court of Appeal on March 28, 1994 which terminated the lease on April 16, 1999.

 In 1988 a feature film entitled Palais Royale was released, set and filmed in the nightclub.

 The Property was leased to Shoreline Entertainment in 2000, on the condition that repairs and renovations be made to the hall.
 Shoreline transferred the lease to the Pegasus Group in 2005.
 The Group spent $3.5 million on renovations, gutting the interior, replacing the windows and rebuilding the rear terrace.
 Described by Den Farnworth of Goldsmith Borgal Architects as "it's not a true restoration, it's more an adaptive reuse", the renovations attracted some controversy.

-In September 2006, the Palais Royale hosted its official Grand Re-Opening, and the house band for the evening was the stellar Toronto All-Star Big Band, composed of young performers from around Ontario.
-This band is reminiscent of the Goodman, Miller, and Shaw era of swinging dance tunes and is fronted by one of Toronto's finest vocal groups, the TABB-5.
+On July 22 2006, the Palais Royale hosted its official Grand Re-Opening, and the house band for the evening was Swing Shift Big Band with vocalists Larisa Renee and Dave Statham.
+City officials and the lead architect for the renovations were in attendance for this celebration and public dance which was promoted heavily by JazzFM 91.1.